-Develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system for a given equipment (together with given seismic demand and support structure).
+Develop an analysis-based systematic approach for design of a Belleville washer seismic protective system for a given equipment (together with given seismic demand and support structure).

 Develop support for such an approach through physical experiments.

-A CVT provided by Seattle City Light (see ) is used in the shake table experiments described in Chapter 4.
+A CVT provided by Seattle City Light (see Figure 3-1 ) is used in the shake table experiments described in Chapter 4.

 Nomenclature for washer configurations